50 Movies Roger Ebert Really Hated

 When Roger Ebert hated a film, he didn't mince words.
-On what would have been the Pulitzer Prize-winning writer's 75th birthday, here are some movies he absolutely loathed (including a couple of surprises) and his dry assessments of their value.
+Here are 50 movies the Pulitzer Prize-winning writer absolutely loathed (including a couple of surprises that you might very well love), along with his dry assessments of their value (or lack thereof).

 “The movie is an assault on the eyes, the ears, the brain, common sense and the human desire to be entertained.
 No matter what they’re charging to get in, it’s worth more to get out. ...
 Armageddon reportedly used the services of nine writers.
 Why did it need any?
 The dialogue is either shouted one-liners or romantic drivel.
 ‘It’s gonna blow!’ is used so many times, I wonder if every single writer used it once, and then sat back from his word processor with a contented smile on his face, another day’s work done.”

 4. Pink Flamingos (1972) // 0 stars

 "John Waters' Pink Flamingos has been restored for its 25th anniversary revival, and with any luck at all that means I won't have to see it again for another 25 years.
 If I haven't retired by then, I will. ...
 Note: I am not giving a star rating to Pink Flamingos because stars simply seem not to apply.
 It should be considered not as a film but as a fact, or perhaps as an object."

 5. Friday the 13th Part 2 (1981) // 1/2 star

 “I remembered the movie fantasies when I was a kid.
 They involved teenagers who fell in love, made out with each other, customized their cars, listened to rock and roll, and were rebels without causes.
 Neither the kids in those movies nor the kids watching them would have understood a world view in which the primary function of teenagers is to be hacked to death. *This review will suffice for the Friday the 13th film of your choice.”

 6. The Brown Bunny (2003) // 0 stars